do-sch/budgie-monitor-brightness-applet/README.md

 sudo usermod $USER -aG i2c
 ```

-ddcutil comes with an udev rule that gives the group i2c permissions to the i2c interfaces.
+Ddcutil comes with an udev rule that gives the group i2c permissions to the i2c interfaces.
 This one has to be copied to /etc/udev/rules.d

 ```bash
 sudo cp /usr/share/ddcutil/data/45-ddcutils-i2c.rules /etc/udev/rules.d
 ```

-finaly the module **i2c_dev** has to be loaded on every startup:
+Finaly the module **i2c_dev** has to be loaded on every startup:

 ```bash
 sudo sh -c "echo i2c_dev > /etc/modules-load.d/i2c-dev.conf"